Demian's Gamebook Web Page

 Special Thanks:Thanks to Guillermo Paredes for the plot summary.

-Users Who Own This Item: Alatar001, anhartleyuk, Aniline, Avenger, B0N0V0X, BarefootJimmy, bleuge, dave2002a, Eamonn McCusker, Ed, edwebb, egokun, Erikwinslow, firefoxpdm, GamebookJourney, jcruelty, jdreller, Joe_TC, juski (PDF), katzcollection, kinderstef, le maudit, lek, Malthus Dire, mir1812, mlvoss, nelsondesign, Nich, Oberonbombadil, Office Linebacker_, Osirian08, outspaced, peterm2, Pirrakas, Radjabov, Robert Mammone, Sheridan77, Sir Olli, sireeyore, skeleton, Smidgeccfc76, spragmatic, Threepwud, Treguard, twar, Vampireman, waktool (UK 1st printing), Yalius, Zolika
+Users Who Own This Item: Alatar001, anhartleyuk, Aniline, Arkadia, Avenger, B0N0V0X, BarefootJimmy, bleuge, dave2002a, Eamonn McCusker, Ed, edwebb, egokun, Erikwinslow, firefoxpdm, GamebookJourney, jcruelty, jdreller, Joe_TC, juski (PDF), katzcollection, kinderstef, le maudit, lek, Malthus Dire, mir1812, mlvoss, nelsondesign, Nich, Oberonbombadil, Office Linebacker_, Osirian08, outspaced, peterm2, Pirrakas, Radjabov, Robert Mammone, Sheridan77, Sir Olli, sireeyore, skeleton, Smidgeccfc76, spragmatic, Threepwud, Treguard, twar, Vampireman, waktool (UK 1st printing), Yalius, Zolika

 Users Who Want This Item: Belgarath, dblizzard72, NEMO, Radjabov, Rozo, Salpynx, sebastian, Seizure, Twoflower, yermither